yarinsch/Group23Needle/README.md

 data_types.py - two classes (Objects types that we use as our data types) that represents the data as we need.

-similarity_tools.py - the functions we used to find similarities between two different games (timelines).

 test_bronze_teams.pkl - the bronze teams data (Team objects).

 grand_teams.pkl - the grandmaster teams data (Team objects).